You can check your eligibility for a credit card without having to apply for it, so you can reduce the risk of being rejected for a card.

 You will normally need to provide your name and address, this information is used to verify your identity and match it up to your credit file.

-Typically you'll need to provide least three years of UK address history in order to qualify for most credit cards, but there might be a few available if you can't provide this.
+Typically, you'll need to provide least three years of UK address history in order to qualify for most credit cards, but there might be a few available if you can't provide this.
+If you don't have credit history because of a lack of address history, consider a credit building card instead.